- What causes weepy eyes in dogs?

 Our dogs’ eyes are incredibly precious – they help our canine friends explore and discover the world.
 So, when we notice something slightly out of the ordinary such as our dog’s eyes watering, it’s only natural that we feel a sense of panic.

-Weepy or runny eyes in dogs is actually a fairly common problem and the causes of it can range from something as normal as wind or dirt getting in their eye to more serious health issues such as glaucoma.
+Weepy or runny eyes in dogs is actually a fairly common problem and the causes of it can range from something as normal as wind or dirt getting in their eye to more serious health issues such as glaucoma in dogs.
 Some of the most common causes are:

 - Corneal ulcers